leonardomaccari/communityNetworkMonitor/docs/README.txt

 community networks, saves historical series in a local sqlite file and analyses their topology features.

+================ Install & Usage

+You will need to install some python modules:
+ - requests
+ - sqlalchemy
+ - networkx
+ - mechanize
+ - beautifulsoup
+ - simplejson
+ - python-mysqldb (for ninux plugin, or if you want to use any other DB that is not sqlite)

+run ./src/topologyAnalyser.py, if you have other errors for mising modules you may need to install more python packages.

+Once you satisfied the dependencies, look into the conf/main.conf file and choose your local database type. sqlite is the easisest option (see below for details).

+The few options are self-esplicative, run with -h for a list.
+Once started, the program will run until you kill it and will save the information it fetches in the local database.
+For each scan you will have a new entry in the "scan" table, a new set of nodes links and of etx values in the respective tables.
+Then you can get the information you need with SQL.
+For instance, if you want to have a table with "nodeId, nodeId, etx" for each link, for the FFWien network just for the last scan, you can use a query like:

+SELECT snode.Id, dnode.Id, etx.etx_value FROM link, scan, node AS snode, node AS dnode, etx WHERE link.scan_Id = scan.Id AND snode.Id =
+link.from_node_Id AND dnode.Id = link.to_node_Id AND etx.link_Id =
+link.Id AND dnode.scan_Id = scan.Id AND snode.scan_Id = scan.Id AND
+scan.Id IN (SELECT Id FROM scan WHERE network="FFWien" ORDER BY time DESC LIMIT 1);

+===================== Configurations & internals

 list of files, commented:

 ├── conf # configuration files,